AndersDeath/diary2/000-current.md

 # 31 August - Thursday - Yerevan - 336 day of immigration

 We went back home today.
 The trip was really cool.
 I will remember it.
 I returned a car and resolved all obligations I had.
 So about the place where we were.
+The nice dog lives here.